Kvnq-Poza/Kvnq-Poza/README.md

 - 👀 I’m interested in web development, automation, and machine learning
 - 🌱 Currently working on Web Development using JavaScript.
 - 💞️ I’m looking to collaborate on web development projects.
-- 📫 How to reach me Email: Kvnqpoza@gmail.com, WhatsApp: +234 (0) 703 375 1250, Twitter: Twitter.com/KvnqPoza, LinkedIn: https://www.linkedin.com/in/kvnqpoza02344/
+- 📫 How to reach me Email: Kvnqpoza@gmail.com, Twitter: Twitter.com/KvnqPoza, LinkedIn: https://www.linkedin.com/in/kvnqpoza02344/
 - When not writing codes, I'm designing, listening to music, reading a book, driving, and sometimes watching a movie.

 <!---